soham-shinde/soham-shinde/README.md

-## About Me
+# 👋 Hello!
+I'm Soham Shinde,
+``

-Hello!
-I'm Soham Shinde, a passionate software developer, computer engineering student, and freelancer based in Pune,India.
+a passionate software developer, computer engineering student, and freelancer based in Pune,India.
 With a strong foundation in both theory and practical application, I'm dedicated to creating innovative solutions that bridge the gap between technology and user needs.

 ### Education